So what is Sepsis?

 How is it diagnosed?

-A doctor takes blood samples and sends them to the pathology lab to carry out some tests to determine if they have Sepsis or something else with very similar symptoms.
+The doctor draws blood and sends it to the pathology lab so that tests can be done to see if the person has Sepsis or something else with very similar symptoms.

 Can it be treated